helenalendowski/ais_cd/README.md

         * optional: "Add feature" -> "AIS" to see vessels in table
         * "Preferences" -> "Save all"
 2. GPS set up, e.g., with [u-blocks on Windows](https://canadagps.ca/blogs/knowledgebase-by-platform-windows/connect-a-gps-gnss-receiver-for-windows-maps-windows-10-os)
+    * If you face a permission error "serial.serialutil.SerialException: could not open port 'COM6': PermissionError(13, 'Access denied', None, 5)“ [See Windows location service and privacy](https://support.microsoft.com/en-us/windows/windows-location-service-and-privacy-3a8eee0a-5b0b-dc07-eede-2a5ca1c49088)-> Turn on  "Allow apps to access your location" (Start  -> Settings -> Privacy -> Location) and reboot Computer.
+Several programs cannot access the COM port at the same time.
+Make sure that you close all other access points.
     * Find out GPS port and baud rate
     * Adjust values in collision_detection.py according to your GPS device